-- contents insurance, which should cover the value of all the possessions in your home.
-If you own items of particular value, such as jewellery, it is recommended that you ensure your policy covers these items even when not in the home - buildings insurance, which covers the bricks and mortar of your home (for freehold properties only).
+- Contents insurance, which should cover the value of all the possessions in your home.
+If you own items of particular value, such as jewellery, it is recommended that you ensure your policy applies to these items even when not in the home - Buildings insurance, which covers the bricks and mortar of your home (for freehold properties only).